Allegation clouds Bobby Brown's plan for violence shelter

 ATLANTA (AP) — Singer Bobby Brown plans to build a shelter for domestic violence victims in honor of his late daughter despite allegations that he once hit his ex-wife Whitney Houston.

-Brown was set to receive a proclamation Monday from City of South Fulton Mayor Bill Edwards and other officials acknowledging his plans build the not-for-profit Bobbi Kristina Brown Serenity House.
+Brown is developing the not-for-profit Bobbi Kristina Brown Serenity House near Atlanta.
 The shelter will also offer a 24-hour crisis intervention line and an emergency transitional shelter.

+On Monday, he received three proclamations from officials in Atlanta, Fulton County and the City of South Fulton acknowledging his plans.

 Bobbi Kristina Brown, 22, was found unresponsive in a bathtub in 2015 and died after six months in a coma.